Diophantine tori and nonselfadjoint inverse spectral problems: Quantum Birkhoff normal form

-When two neighborhoods overlap, the local generating functions $\phi,\tw \phi$ must agree modulo constants, and in this way we may define a globally defined analytic generating function $\phi(y,\xi)$, so that (\ref{gen}) is satisfied everywhere. $\phi$ itself may not give a well-defined function on on the base space, but its derivatives are $2\pi\mathbf{Z}$-periodic, so (\ref{gen}) continues to be valid on the torus.
+When two neighborhoods overlap, the local generating functions $\phi,\tw \phi$ must agree modulo constants, and in this way we may define a globally defined analytic generating function $\phi(y,\xi)$, so that (\ref{gen}) is satisfied everywhere.
+Moreover the derivatives of $\phi$ are $2\pi\mathbf{Z}^n$-periodic, so (\ref{gen}) descends to $U,V$.

 Still working with the lift, if $\partial_y \phi = \beta(\xi)$ is the inverse of the diffeomorphism $b$, then for some function $\tw \psi$, we have

 Thus we have